Below are some of the common pests you may find in and around schools!

 We all know these guys...they carry germs, produce allergens that can trigger asthma with their feces and body parts, and are just downright unnerving.
 The four common indoor roaches found in homes, schools, and other sensitive environments include the German (most commonly found in kitchens), American (like steam tunnels), Oriental (love areas with excessive moisture, such as basements), and Brown banded (can be found anywhere, not necessarily near food areas).

-These insects are hardy, omniverous, and gregarious, but people are repulsed by them and their presence, and with good reason.
+These insects are hardy, omnivorous, and gregarious, but people are repulsed by them and their presence, and with good reason.
 Cockroaches can cause serious problems with not only contamination of food, but also are responsible for worsening asthma in those who suffer from the disease or are sensitive to the cockroach allergens.
 Cockroaches are therefore more than a nuisance, they must be controlled in order to prevent and improve conditions that have implications for human health.
-For more information, you may want to look at the IPM learning module Cockroach Management.
+For more information, you may want to look at the IPM learning module Cockroach Management (PDF 1.7 MB).

 Sanitation can help immensely with many species such as fruit flies, phorid flies, moth flies, and house flies.
 These animals thrive in even small areas of rotting organic matter, but if areas are kept clean, flies are far less likely to breed.
 In the case of biting flies, such as mosquitoes and stable flies, other methods may be necessary to combat these pests.
-To learn more, see Fly Management, one of the IPM learning modules.
+To learn more, see Fly Management (PDF 1.9 MB), one of the IPM learning modules.

 Next to cockroaches, head lice probably are one of the next most feared arthropod.
 These tiny insects live their entire lives on the scalp and hair of their human hosts, and will die after about 24 hours if they do not have a host.
 Lice are very hardy, especially the nits (eggs), which the female attaches to the hair with a strong glue when she lays them.

-For more details, check out Head Lice: A Recurrent Problem that can Pit Parents Against Schools.
+For more details, check out Head Lice: A Recurrent Problem that can Pit Parents Against Schools (PDF 433 KB).

 Rats and Mice

-For more information about rodents, please see Mice and Rats in and around Schools.
+For more information about rodents, please see Mice and Rats in and around Schools (PDF 1.2 MB).

 School Ground Rodent and Mammalian Pests

 There are several vertebrate pests that can make an unsightly mess of school turf by burrowing or chewing at plants under the surface.
 These pests include 13-lined ground squirrels, moles, voles, and pocket gophers.
 Exclusion and trapping, among other methods, are used to remove these animals from school property.
-For more details about control of outdoor pest such as these, please visit School Ground Invasion by Voles, Pocket Gophers, Ground Squirrels, or Moles.
+For more details about control of outdoor pest such as these, please visit School Ground Invasion by Voles (PDF 1.1 MB), Pocket Gophers (PDF 1.1 MB), Ground Squirrels (PDF 647 KB), or Moles (PDF 1.2 MB).

 Spiders in general are beneficial...they eat many pest species and incidental invaders in our homes and schools.
 Finding a few spiders in the house is natural and if you don't disturb them, they won't disturb you.